-Jesus was a Jew, born at a time when Israel was part of the Roman Empire, which had installed a man named Herod as its puppet king.
+Jesus was a Jew, born at a time when Israel was part of the Roman Empire, which had installed a puppet king named Herod.
 Jews called people from any other nations 'Gentiles.'

 Everyday Jewish life was controlled by the nation's religious leaders: a small elite of priests, teachers of the Jewish Law, and temple bureaucrats.
 They were divided into two main parties